rdicrist/extinguish/README.md

 ####  ***Moderation**
 	+Added new moderation state “banned.”
 	+Moderation>User table now keeps track of which admin moderated each user.
-	*Moved and integrated ban button to forum>moderation>users page.
+	+Admin user can now add or remove moderators from within the user moderation menu, cannot be removed as moderator *Moved and integrated ban button to forum>moderation>users page.
 	*Re-worked ban function.
 Also prompts admin with confirmation message on ban.
 	*Moderation user search now functioning.